afynu27/CLTV-Analysis/README.md

 # CLTV-Analysis
-This project expands my previous end-to-end e-commerce analytics workflow by integrating a complete Customer Lifetime Value (CLTV) prediction and segmentation pipeline using the theLook eCommerce public dataset on BigQuery.
+This project extends an end-to-end e-commerce analytics workflow by adding a complete Customer Lifetime Value (CLTV) prediction and segmentation pipeline, using the theLook eCommerce public dataset on BigQuery to support data-driven customer insights.

 Key Features

 CLTV Modeling with BG/NBD & Gamma-Gamma